pytest-dev/pyfakefs/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Pyfakefs supports Linux, MacOS and Windows operating systems.
 By default,
 the file system of the OS where the tests run is assumed, but it is possible
-to simulate other file systems to an extent. ``pyfakefs.FakeFilesystem`` has
+to simulate other file systems to some extent.
+To set a specific file
-a few attributes that can be changed to simulate another file system:
+system, you can change ``pyfakefs.FakeFilesystem.os`` to one of
+``OSType.LINUX``, ``OSType.MACOS`` and ``OSType.WINDOWS``.
+On doing so, the
+behavior of pyfakefs is adapted to the respective file system.
+Note that
+setting this causes the fake file system to be reset, so you should call it
+before adding any files.

+Setting the ``os`` attributes changes a number of ``pyfakefs.FakeFilesystem``
+attributes, which can also be set separately if needed:

   - ``is windows_fs`` -  if ``True`` a Windows file system (NTFS) is assumed
   - ``is_macos`` - if ``True`` and ``is windows_fs`` is ``False``, the